This Chili Lime Tilapia is a quick way to add tons of flavor to your dish! It’s baked in the oven and only takes 15 minutes to make.

 What can I serve this with?

 This dish works perfectly with fish tacos so taking a spin on these Fish Tacos with Pineapple Mango Salsa is a great option.
+You can even top it with a little Salsa Verde for even more flavor!

 You can also substitute the tilapia fillets for the shrimp in this Sheet Pan Shrimp Fajitas dish.
 You’ll just want to be sure to add the tilapia to the sheet pan with about 10-12 minutes left.